ars56915207/anim435-2024/anim-435-2024-ars569/assignment3/README.md

 # Arguments

     -R <Rings>  # number of rings, the default is 5
-    -n <name>   # defines save name, do NOT include file extensions
+    -n <name>   # defines save name, do NOT include file extensions, the default is sphereRings

 # Usage